certinia/apex-mdapi/README.markdown

 Examples
 --------

 **NOTE:** The following examples do not show how to call the checkStatus method.
 This will need to be done in your Visualforce controller via a timed refresh or via a scheduled job.
-See the following Retrieve and Deploy demos for how to use apex:actionPoller for this.
+See the following Retrieve and Deploy demos for how to use apex:actionPoller for this or the Batch Apex demo.

 	public static void createObject()
 	{